MA Popular Music Practice

 Course fees

 This module explores the intersection of theory and practice.
-It guides you through the process of applying a critical theoretical lens to your chosen area of popular music practice.
+It guides you through the process of applying a critical theoretical lens to your popular music practice.

-To make links between theory and practice, the module encompasses research training (including lectures with specialist researchers) and 1-2-1 tuition/mentoring.
-The skills and experience gained through the module provide a starting point for the Major Project.
+Making links between theory and practice, the module encompasses research training (including lectures with specialist researchers) and one-to-one tuition/mentoring.
+The skills and experience gained through the module provide a starting point for your Major Project.

 You are encouraged to hone your ideas, audit your existing skills and consider and conduct research on your audience and/or market.
-You are invited to liaise with industry stakeholders and engage with cutting-edge research, gaining both practical and theoretical insight into the contemporary industry.
+You are invited to liaise with industry stakeholders and engage with cutting-edge research, gaining practical insight into the contemporary industry.

-This module allows you to explore the use of technology in the field of popular music and to investigate the role of technologies in mediating innovative creative practice and entrepreneurship.
-Mentoring and workshops are offered in addition to lectures.
+This module allows you to explore the use of technology in the field of popular music and to investigate the role of technologies in mediating inventive creative practice and entrepreneurship.
+Mentoring and workshops are offered in addition to interdisciplinary sessions.

 This ensures that the development of practical skills is supported alongside building a theoretical understanding of how technological change informs and aids popular music practice.

-Through applying the knowledge and skills gained through the first two semesters, you are empowered to work at the forefront of your discipline, adding to the growing field of practice-informed research on popular music.
+Through applying the knowledge and skills gained through the previous four modules, you are empowered to work at the forefront of your discipline, adding to the growing field of practice-informed research on popular music.

 Any questions?